Michigan Online Gambling Launch Dates

 Chumba Casino also operates Global Poker, the largest sweepstakes poker site available to U.S. players.
 Like Chumba Casino, the games on Global Poker are mini-sweepstakes games.

-Like Chumba Casino, players can redeem Sweeps Coins for U.S. dollars at Global Poker, at a rate of SC 1 for $1 USD.
+Like Chumba Casino, players can redeem Sweeps Coins for cash prizes.
 Sweeps Coins are never available for direct purchase.
 They can only be obtained as a gift with Gold Coins purchases, or by special free offers.

 Timeline For Legal Gambling In Michigan